 Sheffield may once have been known as the heart of the British steel industry but the city has evolved to become a vibrant cultural hub with a strong sense of community.
-Our recent partnership with the University of Sheffield means a brand new postgraduate ULaw cohort will be able to enjoy everything this incredible city has to offer.
+Our partnership with the University of Sheffield means our postgraduate ULaw cohort will be able to enjoy everything this incredible city has to offer.
 To celebrate this partnership, we’re taking a look at the top five reasons to study in Sheffield.

 Sheffield is well known for its love of live music, birthing bands such as Arctic Monkeys, Def Leppard, The Human League, Bring Me the Horizon and Pulp.
 Great venues like The Leadmill and The Harley will keep you up-to-date with the emerging bands and musicians and don’t miss the annual Tramlines festival.
 Usually consisting of more than 70 artists across four stages, plus comedy, a pop-up cinema, an incredible food line-up, there’s something there for everyone.